0xbigfooot/CaveGameTracker/README.md

 7. Select the folder that you just decompressed.
 (Named "CaveGameTracker-main" by default.)
 8. Success!
 You can now access the extension from the puzzle piece in the top right of your browser.
 You can pin the extension for easy access while playing Cave Game.

+Cave Game Tracker is currently undergoing review by the Chrome Web Store to become an official Chrome Extension.

 Data
 ----
+Cave Game Tracker saves your coordinates to your browser's local storage.
+If you reinstall the extension, your coordinates will be deleted.
+Please export your coordinates as a CSV before reinstalling the extension if you want access to your previous coordinates.
+Once Cave Game Tracker becomes an official Chrome Extenision, your data will remain safe during software updates.

 Cave Game Tracker collects certain data and sends it to a database.